ohapkinda/obsidian-card-explorer/README.md

 1. Open Obsidian settings
 2. Go to **Community plugins** tab
 3. Click **Browse**
-4. Search for *Card Explorer*
+4. Search for *Cards Explorer*
 5. Install and enable the plugin
-6. A new icon will appear in the toolbar to open Card Explorer, also available as a command in the command palette
+6. A new icon will appear in the toolbar to open Cards Explorer, also available as a command in the command palette

 ### Try the Demo First!